Vanturian/Sanity/README.md

 **You can always fork this plugin and take a look at it!
 As a reminder, this plugin has a license.
-You are allowed to use the code for whatever you'd like, but never copy it directly and reupload it to any site.**
+You are allowed to use the code for whatever you'd like, but never copy it directly and reupload it to any site without credit or permission.**